caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <span lang="EN-GB">The latest **Raspbian** (Raspberry OS) image</span>

-<span lang="EN-GB">You have to download the “Raspbian Jessie with PIXEL - Image with PIXEL desktop based on Debian Jessie” since this tutorial is using PIXEL</span>
+<span lang="EN-GB">You have to download the â€œRaspbian Jessie with PIXEL - Image with PIXEL desktop based on Debian Jessieâ€ since this tutorial is using PIXEL</span>

 </td>